YaoYinYing/PPRCODE_Guideline/README.md

 529-563 | ELTYRRVVESYCRAKRFEEARGFLSEVSETDLDFD | RD | Y

 **Position**:
-> The boundary of a PPR motif.
+> The boundary of a PPR motif, refined on the bases of structural and functional research result.

 **Motif Sequences**:
 > The detail of PPR motif sequence.